metatensor/metatrain/CONTRIBUTING.rst

       tox -e soap-bpnn-tests

-Will run the unit and regression tests for the :ref:`SOAP-BPNN <architecture-soap-bpnn>` model.
+Will run the unit and regression tests for the :ref:`SOAP-BPNN <architecture-soap_bpnn>` model.
 Note that architecture tests are not run by default if you just type ``tox``.

 .. _pytest: https://pytest.org